BekaValentine/cyberpunk_game/vignettes.md

 5. Get the info, and get a synthesizer/universal constructor.
 6. Where is the info?
 Where is the constructor?
 7. You get the info from/with Everett, and the constructor from X-51/the ocean lab

+### Main Story Beats

+1. Defect from UNATCO (Motivating the backward chaining questions "why? what's the immediate fallout?")
+2. Stop the spread of the Grey Death (Motivating the backward chaining questions "how? how do you know?")
+3. Cure the Grey Death/Defeat Page (Motivating the backward chaining questions "how? how do you know?")